eskeltron/QR-Reader-Flutter/README.md

 ![MapLight](https://i.ibb.co/z75mcyd/4b437689-1693-4873-863d-392e2b476310.jpg)

-If you press the button at the bottom right corner, you can change the view.
+If you press the button in the bottom right corner, you can change the view.
 Among these views you can find street, dark, light and satelital views.

 the dark view.